juriroemer/3d_printing/Mac Mini Dock Mount/README.md

 The model was made to fit the **MC25 PRO** model, but should fit other models (as long as the USB C ports on the back are at the same position).
 The HDD/SSD hatch is still accessible when mounted (see below).
 You will need 4 screws (the screw holes have a diameter of about 2.2mm).

+*Note*: The code isn't the tidiest, as I this was my first openSCAD project.
+I might revisit and tidy it up in the future.

 ![Model](model.png)